 While the normal scope of this blog is through the lens of a locksmith in Houston, including access control installation, servicing and selling safes in Houston, security camera installation, and automotive locksmith services; we’ve also begun covering “off-topic” blog articles related to our local service area.
 You may be aware that we’ve also extended this coverage to the ongoing novel Coronavirus pandemic.
-This is because these topics affect us as a community and our work as locksmiths.
+This is because the Texas COVID-19 pandemic affects us as a community and our work as locksmiths.

 Right now, Texas is at a turning point.
 Things can either get much better or much, much worse.
 Governor Greg Abbott has extended the emergency declaration for Texas by 30 days, while at the same time promising to reopen the Texas economy and workforce “soon”.
 This may seem hypocritical, but the idea does make sense as we discuss below.

 At the time of writing this blog entry, Texas has suffered an estimated 13,491 cases of Texas COVID-19.
 This includes 296 deaths and 2,084 recoveries while the rest of the number is still actively infected.
 Harris County, including both Houston and unincorporated spaces, makes up nearly a quarter of these cases, at nearly 4,000 infections.
 Houston alone accounts for more than half of these.

 Our state has been lucky to not be hit as catastrophically as other states in the union with the results of this epidemic.
 While experts agree that Texas’ peak is nearly 2 weeks away based on the numbers, we’re not likely at all, thankfully, to become the next Washington or New York.